Childhood Syndromes and Disorders

 Potocki-Shaffer syndrome

-It is a rare genetic syndrome that affects the bones, brain tissue and other tissue in the body.
-The syndrome also presents with multiple, non cancerous bone tumors that very rarely become cancerous.
+Potocki-Shaffer syndrome is a rare genetic syndrome that affects the bones, brain tissue, and other tissues in the body.
+The syndrome also presents with multiple, non-cancerous bone tumors that very rarely become cancerous.
 There are currently less than 100 reported cases of the syndrome reported worldwide.
-It is also known as proximal 11p deletion syndrome.
-This syndrome is also known as: Chromosome 11p11.2 Deletion Syndrome DEFECT 11 Defect11 Syndrome Potocki-Shaffer syndrome Proximal 11p Deletion Syndrome; P11pds Pss Shaffer-Potocki syndrome
+It is also known as proximal 11p deletion syndrome. […]

 Read more